 1. Give Them Purpose

 Explain your “why” to your team members (employees).
 The purpose of your organization and how it relates to their “why.”
 Their reason for joining your organisation and contributing to the organisation.
 When you assign meaning to their tasks, they can find their motivation and set their goals to achieve accordingly.
 Reminding them about the bigger picture can make them understand the critical role they play in its overall success.

 2. Set Clear Goals And Objectives

 For teams to perform, they need to know what they are supposed to do.
 A detailed and comprehensive plan that lays down their daily tasks and responsibilities can help employees achieve more.
 Setting clear goals and objectives gives employees a better understanding of their position in the company, what skills they need to develop to fulfill tasks and how their contribution matters.

 An important role that leaders play here is deciding who will be fit for which job role and delegating roles and responsibilities accordingly.
 When you assign separate tasks to separate individuals, they can focus on that task first, finish it and then move on to the next objective.

 3. Lay Attainable Goals

 Once you’ve delegated goals and objectives, it is important to set goals that can be achieved.
 The objectives for team members should be high enough that is challenging but at the same time low enough that they can achieve their goals within the given time and resources available.
 Such goals give your team a sense of achievement yet making sure they are excited for the future challenges.
 This also enables employees to learn and acquire a diverse skill set.

 4. Provide State-of-the-art Technology

-Technology has made lives easier.
-It has redefined the way workplaces function.
+Technology in the workplace has redefined various important function.
 With millennials as well as AI taking over the workplace, it has become important to keep workforces updated and revised.